d-subrahmanyam/maven-session/README.md

 Lets build applications using Apache Maven.
 Apache Maven is a modern build tool which takes the process of building applications to a new level by taking the build process from a regular scripting paradigm to a complete OO process.

-Please feel free to read through the Wiki articles.
+Please feel free to read through the Wiki articles @ https://github.com/d-subrahmanyam/maven-session/wiki